Lunarnovaa/nixconf/README.md

 If you wish to do the same, I would consider this config to be a decent jumping-off point.
 You may also want to keep an eye on my currently very WIP [Hjem Rum](https://github.com/the-unnamed-nug/hjem-rum), a module collection for hjem, offering options similar to Home Manager.
 This solves the latter two issues while not neglecting the fact that for many, the first issue is not a bug but a feature.

-### What's [`modules.nix`](./modules.nix) / Where are your `default.nix`'s?

-Rather than relying on having `default.nix`'s sprinkled throughout my config like a skeleton, I simply created a function to recursively import all Nix files in my modules directory.
-I don't believe this is collosally silly, but if you believe it is feel free to let me know.

-I still, however, use a standard `default.nix` schema in my [extended lib](./lib/).
+### I have a million other questions :c

+For a while, I tried to document and explain any quirky choices I made in my config.
+But at this point, I'm past my limit, and I'm adding more insanity to it by the week.
+If you have any questions for how or why I did something a certain way, you can feel free to reach out to me.

 ## Hosts